yujie-tao/personal-website/_pages/initiative.md

 <!-- ### Underrepresented group in tech -->

 Here are some of the initiatives I have engaged in.
-They are not possible without the awesome people and mentors I have worked with along the way.
+They are not possible without the awesome peers and mentors I worked with along the way.

 ### Diversity in Tech